Mendiants are simply French chocolate disks topped with nuts and dried fruits.

 Do I need to Temper Chocolate for Mendiants?

-Normally, professional chocolatiers temper their chocolate to sell Mendiants.
+Normally, professional chocolatiers temper their chocolate to sell mendiants.
 The reason being, they last so much longer and are prettier.

 As I'm just making them at home with the idea of eating them quickly over the next few days, I honestly haven't needed to.
 Melt the chocolate in a Bain-Marie (in a glass bowl over simmering water) and spoon out on to a baking sheet.
-As the chocolate takes a good 30 minutes to set, you have enough time to enjoy topping them.
+As the chocolate takes about 30 minutes to set, you have enough time to enjoy topping them.

 As you can see, it's not even a recipe: just melt good quality chocolate and plonk on the dried fruits and (toasted) nuts of your choice!